maiconwa/crispy-eureka/README.md

 # crispy-eureka

 <p>
 This is not a stand alone app.
-It's a blog app and blog API devloped to be consumed by a front end React Native project.
+It's a blog app and blog API developed to be consumed by a front end React Native project.
 <br>
 If what you want is to see the back-end, all of it is on this project.
 <br>